Anterior cingulate cortex

 In human brains, the anterior cingulate cortex (ACC) is the frontal part of the cingulate cortex that resembles a "collar" surrounding the frontal part of the corpus callosum.
 It consists of Brodmann areas 24, 32, and 33.

 It is involved in certain higher-level functions, such as attention allocation, reward anticipation, decision-making, impulse control (e.g. performance monitoring and error detection), and emotion.

-Some research calls it the anterior midcingulate cortex (aMCC).